wmhilton-stoplight/platform-docs/2.-workspaces/j.custom-domains.md

 Use a custom domain to host your Stoplight workspace from a domain fully under your control.

-> Custom domains are available for Starter plans and above.
+> Custom domains are available on the [Starter plan and above](https://stoplight.io/pricing).
 The Localize integration is available for Professional plans and above.

 Once configured:

 - You can access the Stoplight workspace from the custom domain.
-- An SSL certificate for your domain will automatically be generated with [Let's Encrypt](https://letsencrypt.org/).
+- An SSL certificate for your domain is automatically generated with [Let's Encrypt](https://letsencrypt.org/).
-- A "noindex" tag will be automatically included on your Stoplight workspace domain to provide the best SEO indexing for your custom domain.
+- A "noindex" tag is automatically included on your Stoplight workspace domain to provide the best SEO indexing for your custom domain.
+- The custom domain is used as a [canonical URL](https://developers.google.com/search/docs/advanced/crawling/consolidate-duplicate-urls).
+This is the URL that search engines will primarily crawl if multiple URLs are used to access content or different pages have similar content.

 ![](../assets/images/custom-domain.png)